heartsentwined/ember-auth/README.md

 URL authentication will not take effect if the entry point itself is not an `Auth.Route`: the user will not be signed in; (hence) no events will fire.

+URL authentication will take precedence over a local remember me session.
+If the sign in succeeds, it will override the remember me session (only if remember me is enabled).

 User-registration, forgot password, change password, etc
 --------------------------------------------------------